 - SC8.5.1 If there is no valid case to answer, the matter will be dropped and any material pertaining to the allegations will be destroyed. - SC8.5.2 If the ACO decides that there is a valid case to answer, the ACO will inform the student that an initial investigation is being carried out, including details of a meeting which the student shall be entitled to attend.
-Based on the outcome of the initial investigation, the ACO may rule that the matter:
+Based on the outcome of the initial investigation, the ACO may rule that the matter: - i) does not constitute a breach of Academic Conduct Regulations;

-- i) does not constitute a breach of Academic Conduct Regulations; - ii) constitutes a breach of Academic Conduct Regulations which can be dealt with by the ACO, who will determine an appropriate penalty under Section SC8.3.2; - iii) constitutes a breach of Academic Conduct Regulations which cannot be dealt with by the ACO, who will refer the case for action by the University Academic Conduct Committee or, where applicable, Fitness to Practise Convenor. - SC8.5.3 A student will be given ten working days' notice of a meeting to investigate an allegation.
-The student will only be offered another date if s/he contacts the ACO in advance to request an alternative arrangement, failing which the meeting will take place in the absence of the student. - SC8.5.4 Notice will be given to a student under investigation through the best practicable means.
+- ii) constitutes a breach of Academic Conduct Regulations which can be dealt with by the ACO, who will determine an appropriate penalty under Section SC8.3.2; - iii) constitutes a breach of Academic Conduct Regulations which cannot be dealt with by the ACO, who will refer the case for action by the University Academic Conduct Committee or, where applicable, Fitness to Practise Convenor. - SC8.5.3 A student will be given five working days' notice of a meeting to investigate an allegation.
+The student will only be offered another date if s/he contacts the ACO in advance, providing details of their reason for making a request for an alternative arrangement.
+The ACO has discretion to give the student a further five working days' notice of a meeting if s/he accepts the student's rationale.
+Failure of a student to attend a scheduled meeting without notifying the ACO in advance and receiving authorisation from the ACO to reschedule the meeting will result in the meeting taking place in the absence of the student. - SC8.5.4 Notice will be given to a student under investigation through the best practicable means.
 This will normally be by e-mail to the appropriate Edinburgh Napier University account, and it will be assumed that such notification will have been received by the student.
 Where it is known that the student is not present at the University, recorded-delivery mail must be used, with appropriate adjustment of dates.
 The address used will be that which is held on the University's SITS student record database.
 If the student cannot reasonably attend, submissions to the meeting may be made in writing.